Understanding LED lifespan: How long do LED lamps and fixtures actually last?

 "Rated lumen-maintenance life is measured in hours with associated percentage of light output, noted as Lp.
 In other words, L70 of 30,000 hours means that the tested LEDs produce 70% of the initial light output at 30,000 hours.
 If an LED has L50 of 30,000 hours, its lumen output decays faster than one with L70 of 30,000 hours."

 We've written about a lot of this stuff before, specifically in this article about LED warranties.
-What makes the recent DOE report interesting, and worth writing about and
+What makes the DOE report interesting, and worth writing about and

 For decades, we've been replacing light bulbs after they burn out.
 One day, we walk in a room and flick a switch, and there's either a flash, or the light simply won't turn on.
 But LEDs can exist on a kind of life support for quite some time after their point of optimal usefulness, so we have to look for a different sign to know when to replace them.